Updated January 16, 2022

 2. Do I need a COVID-19 test to go through the airport?

-No, a COVID-19 test result is not required to go through the airport.
-But your destination may require either proof of vaccination or a negative test result.
-(More on that in the answer to question 4.)
+No, a COVID-19 test is not required to go through the airport.

 Yes, COVID-19 tests are available in the terminal at Tucson International Airport (TUS).
-You can choose to take either a viral or PCR test for free with results in 24-48 hours or a rapid antigen test for $79 with results available within an hour.
+You can choose either a free viral or PCR test with results in 24-48 hours or a $79 rapid antigen test with results available within an hour.
 You can also choose to take both tests for $79.
-While walk-ups are accepted, for efficiency and to avoid crowding, pre-registration is encouraged here.
-Added: The Testing Center is in baggage claim on the lower level near carousels 4 (Alaska Airlines) and 5 (Southwest Airlines).
+An appointment is required and can be made here.
+Added: The Testing Center is on the lower level in baggage claim near carousels 4 (Alaska Airlines) and 5 (Southwest Airlines).
 It is open 7:30 a.m.-4 p.m. daily.

-The tests are being offered through a partnership with the Pima County Health Department, the Arizona Department of Health Services and Paradigm Laboratories.
+The tests at TUS are being offered through a partnership with the Pima County Health Department, the Arizona Department of Health Services and Paradigm Laboratories.